• Skip to primary navigation

 Shrimp

 • Combine Creole seasoning, flour, and cornmeal in a bowl; set aside.
-Combine shrimp and buttermilk in a bowl and set aside.
+Combine shrimp and buttermilk in another bowl and set aside.

 • Remove shrimp from buttermilk, allowing excess to drip off.
 Coat in flour/cornmeal mixture and place on wax paper lined baking sheet.